 16 THE DATA PROTECTION CONTACT

-The Reattendance customer support team is responsible for how the Company deals with personal information and ensuring compliance with GDPR and with this policy.
+The Reattendance customer support team is responsible for how the Company deals with personal information and ensuring compliance with UK GDPR and the Data Protection Act 2018 and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the customer support.

 17 CHANGES TO THIS POLICY